LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Experiments

 \subsubsection{Simulated dataset}

-We simulate a dataset from the low-dose CT image and projection dataset~\cite{moen2021low}, which includes 50 low-dose non-contrast chest CT scans.
-The low-dose data simulated an exam acquired at 10\% of the full dose using a validated noise-insertion method~\cite{moen2021low}.
-We randomly selected 16 chest CT scans, in which the slice thickness/interval is 1.5mm/1mm.
-According to the simulation methods from~\cite{packard2012effect} and~\cite{narayanan2018performance}, we average the Hounsfield Unit (HU) of slices together to simulate the slice thickness/interval of 3mm/2mm.
-As a result, we simulate low-dose data with 3mm thickness and 2mm interval as the input, which is called LDRCT~(low dose and resolution CT), and utilize full-dose data with 1.5mm thickness and 1mm interval as the ground-truth, which is called NDRCT~(normal dose and resolution CT).
+We simulate a dataset from the low-dose CT images and projection dataset~\cite{moen2021low}, which includes 50 low-dose non-contrast chest CT scans.
+We randomly select 16 chest CT scans, in which the slice thickness/interval is 1.5mm/1mm.
+For low-dose CT simulation, we use the low-dose data~\cite{moen2021low} that is simulated by inserting noise into the full-dose data using a previously validated photon counting model~\cite{yu2012development}.
+For the low longitudinal resolution CT simulation, according to the simulation methods used in~\cite{packard2012effect} and~\cite{narayanan2018performance}, averaging the densities of post-reconstruction provides the same average density as a thicker slice due to the linearity of ideal reconstruction.
+Therefore, we average the Hounsfield Unit (HU) of adjacent slices together to simulate the slice thickness/interval of 3mm/2mm.
+As a result, we simulate low-dose data with 3mm slice thickness and 2mm interval as the input, which is called LDRCT~(low dose and resolution CT), and utilize full-dose data with 1.5mm slice thickness and 1mm interval as the ground-truth, which is called NDRCT~(normal dose and resolution CT).